yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

         self.hidden = [(self.one_hidden(l), self.one_hidden(l)) for l in range(self.nlayers)]
 ```

-#### Measuring accuracy
+###  4.3. <a name='Measuringaccuracy'></a>Measuring accuracy

 Normally for language models, we look at at the perplexity which is just 2^(cross entropy).
 There is a lot of problems with comparing things based on cross entropy loss. and we can also look and the accuracy of the language model predictions.

-After training the language model on IMDB dataset, we can g ahead and save it to use it for classification, but no need to save the decoder, which only matters for the langauge model part, and we only need to use the RNN encoder and use its hidden states for text classification.
+After training the language model on IMDB dataset, we can go ahead and save it to use it for classification, but no need to save the decoder, which only matters for the langauge model part, and we only need to use the RNN encoder and use its hidden states for text classification.

-### Text Classification
+##  5. <a name='TextClassification'></a>Text Classification

 Now we'll use files we already saved for classification, the two dataloader we saved earlier with the classes text file, and also resue the same tokens and vocabulary we've used for the language model, and we also load the document (after the tokenization) and their labels (positive of negative).